SihengLi99/LLM-Honesty-Survey/README.md

 <p><em>Figure 1: An illustration of an honest LLM that demonstrates both self-knowledge and self-expression.</em></p>

 </div>

-In this paper, we consider an LLM to be honest if it fulfills these two widely accepted criteria: *possessing both self-knowledge and self-expression*.
+In this paper, we consider an LLM to be honest if it fulfills these two widely accepted criteria: <i>possessing both self-knowledge and self-expression</i>.
 Self-knowledge involves the model being aware of its own capabilities, recognizing what it knows and what it doesn’t, allowing it to acknowledge limitations or convey uncertainty when necessary.
 Self-expression refers to the model’s ability to faithfully express its knowledge, leading to reliable outputs.